-Over the past 20 years, the Marriage Helper courses, seminars, and trainings have reached over 250,000 people.
+Over the past 20 years, our Marriage Helper courses, workshops, and trainings have reached over 250,000 people.
 And we have seen marriage after marriage saved.
-Our workshops for marriages in crisis have a 77% success rate.
+For example, our workshops for marriages in crisis have over a 70% success rate.
 So, we know how to save marriages.

-And, we believe that any marriage can be saved, and we believe that any person can be rescued.
-It’s all about knowing what to do and knowing what not to do.
+We believe that any marriage can be saved, and we believe that any person can be rescued.
+It’s all about knowing what to do and what not to do.

-(1:20) In this segment, I am going to you the seven things you need to know to do and not to do in order to save your marriage and bring your spouse back, even if right now, they completely want out.
+I will tell you the seven things you need to know to do and not to do to save your marriage and bring your spouse back, even if they want entirely out right now.

-Here’s the thing, this stuff really does work, we’ve seen it work with thousands and thousands of people.
+Here’s the thing, this stuff does work.
+We’ve seen it work with thousands and thousands of people.
 But it’s not a guarantee.
-I’m not going be one of those people who says, “Buy this $47 program and I guarantee your spouse is gonna come running back after you.”
+I’m not going to be one of those people who says, “Buy this $47 program, and I guarantee your spouse is gonna come running back after you.”
 It’s not like that.
-We’re going to teach you these things for you to learn, for you to implement.
+We’re going to teach you these things for you to learn and implement.

 Number One: Don’t Give Up

-(2:14) When your spouse wants out and you feel like there’s no hope for your marriage, it can be easy to want to give up.
-You can look at a friend’s marriage, or your parent’s marriage, and see how all of them ended in divorce, “So why should mine be any different?
-Maybe I should just settle for the fact that my marriage is doomed, it’s over and there’s nothing I can do.”
+When your spouse wants out, and you feel like there’s no hope for your marriage, it can be easy to want to give up.
+You can look at a friend’s marriage or your parent’s marriage and see how all of them ended in divorce.“So why should mine be any different?
+Maybe I should settle for the fact that my marriage is doomed, it’s over, and there’s nothing I can do.”

 It can be so easy to give up, especially when you have friends, counselors, therapists, even pastors who might be telling you that there’s no hope for your marriage and it’s over.

 Here’s the thing.
-They don’t know what we know at Marriage Helper, which is: your marriage can be saved.
+Those people don’t know what we know at Marriage Helper, which is: your marriage can find healing.
 You don’t have to give up, especially not before giving it your all, giving it the last fighting chance.
-We believe that there can be hope for your marriage, so don’t give up.
+We believe there can be hope for your marriage, so don’t give up.

 Number Two: Don’t Overreact Emotionally

-(3:17) When you’re in a situation where your spouse wants out, a very natural reaction we have as humans is to try and get our spouse to stay.
-If someone we love is about to leave us, our natural reaction is to cling, to do everything we can to try and convince them to stay, to not let them go out the door, figuratively or literally.
+When you’re in a situation where your spouse wants out and you want to save your marriage, a very natural reaction we have as humans is to try and get our spouse to stay.
+If someone we love is about to leave us, our natural response is to cling.
+So we do everything we can to try and convince them to stay, not to let them go out the door, figuratively or literally.
 And that’s something we have in us as children.
-Children often react this way when they are starting to realize what separation is from their mom or dad and how to interact with that.
+Children often react this way when they realize what separation is from their mom or dad and how to interact with that.

-While it works as kids and it’s a way ingrained in us to try and make sure that we feel safe…it doesn’t work as adults.
-When we start to cling, when we start to beg, when we start to plead, it can actually push the person away further.
+While it works as kids and it’s ingrained in us to try and make sure that we feel safe, it doesn’t work as adults.
+When we start to cling, begin to beg, begin to plead, it can actually push the person away further.

 Number Three: Don’t Be a Doormat

-(4:13) You also don’t want to let your spouse call all the shots, right now.
+You also don’t want to let your spouse call all the shots right now.
 Don’t just concede to everything your spouse says because you’re scared of them getting mad.
-Even if they already want out, and you just want to make them happy so that maybe they’ll end up coming back, remember that this is not the way to bring them back.
+Even if they already want out, and you want to make them happy so that maybe they’ll end up coming back, remember that this is not the way to bring them back.

 Be sure that you are being strong for yourself.

-Don’t just become a doormat where you do everything your spouse says to do even if you don’t agree with it.
-If they’re wanting you to do something, maybe financially, or anything that you don’t feel comfortable with, you don’t have to do it.
+Don’t just become a doormat where you do everything your spouse says even if you disagree with it.
+If they want you to do something, maybe financially, or anything that you don’t feel comfortable with, you don’t have to do it.

-There’s a way you can stand your ground without coming across as mean or rude.
-We call it being strong, and calm, and gentle.
-We talk about these principles in many of our other YouTube videos so be sure to subscribe, and look through our playlists where we have so much more information on exactly how you can implement those things.
+There’s a way you can stand your ground and save your marriage without coming across as mean or rude.
+We call it being strong, calm, and gentle.

 Number Four: Find a Support System

-(5:17) When you’re in this situation, it can feel very lonely.
-Perhaps there’s no one to turn to because the people turned to said you’re crazy for wanting to stay in a situation like this.
-Or maybe the people you talked to about it have been really judgmental, or maybe you’re just embarrassed.
-All of that is completely understandable.
+When you’re in this situation and you want to save your marriage, it can feel very lonely.
+Perhaps there’s no one to turn to because the people turned to said, “You’re crazy for wanting to stay in a situation like this.”
+Or maybe the people you talked to about it have been judgmental, or perhaps you’re just embarrassed.
+All of that is entirely understandable.

-It’s so important in this time for you to find a strong support system.
-At Marriage Helper if you call us and talk to us we can guide you to some of our support groups we personally run and have on Facebook.
-They are private and closed and you can join and be a part of them.
-We would love to provide that support for you because it is so crucial during this time.
+It’s crucial that you find a strong support system during this time.
+At Marriage Helper, if you contact us, we can guide you to some excellent resources to support you.
+We would love to provide that support for you because it is essential during this time.

 Number Five: Work on Yourself

-(6:08) Your spouse “wants out.”
-Maybe it’s an affair, maybe they’re just not happy anymore, maybe there’s been just a lot of negative things that have happened in your marriage, a lot of fights or things left unresolved that ended up pushing them out the door.
-Whatever that might be, this is great time for you to take advantage of working on you.
+Your spouse “wants out.”
+Maybe it’s an affair.
+Perhaps they’re not happy anymore; maybe there’s been just a lot of negative things that have happened in your marriage, a lot of fights or things left unresolved that ended up pushing them out the door.
+Whatever that might be, this is an excellent time for you to take advantage of working on yourself.

 Working on you: